vrurg/raku-Test-Async/docs/md/Test/Async/Hub.md

 `set-stage(TestStage:D $stage -` TestStage)>
 --------------------------------------------

 Transition suite state to stage `$stage`.
-Throws `X::StageTransition` ([`Test::Async::X`](https://github.com/vrurg/raku-Test-Async/blob/v0.1.3/docs/md/Test/Async/X.md)) if the transition is not possible.
+Throws `Test::Async::X::StageTransition` ([`Test::Async::X`](https://github.com/vrurg/raku-Test-Async/blob/v0.1.4/docs/md/Test/Async/X.md)) if the transition is not possible.
 If transitions from `TSInitializing` to `TSInProgress` then the method also starts the event loop thread.

 Returns the pre-transition stage.